Water Harvesting & Leed V4™ Certification

 Projects seeking LEED certification earn points across nine categories addressing sustainability issues, such as sustainable sites and water efficiency.
 Depending on the number of points earned, projects are awarded one of four levels of LEED certification: Certified, Silver, Gold, and Platinum.

-On average, LEED-certified buildings use 30% less water than a conventional building, which translates to about 1-3 million gallons of water saved per year.
+On average, LEED-certified buildings use 30% less water than conventional buildings which translates to about 1-3 million gallons of water saved per year.
 Reducing the amount of water that needs to be treated by municipal wastewater treatment facilities also reduces pumping and process energy required to these systems.

 LEED certification promotes on-site storage and use of rainwater and greywater through water harvesting to lower water consumption cost, as it reduces the impact on storm drainage and municipal treatment systems.
 Water harvesting efforts can earn a significant number of LEED points across several categories.